Future Learning Spaces

 HCPS Teaching, Learning & Innovation

 One project was awarded in Cycle 1 by Henrico Education Foundation (HEF) to provide funding for the Future Learning Spaces pilot.
-Four classrooms—pre-K (New Bridge Learning Center), elementary (Trevvett), middle (Quioccasin) and high school (Varina)—will model instruction that simultaneously engages students face to face, virtual and hybrid.
-The grant will impact approximately 250 students and teachers.
-The pilot is providing rigorous professional training including:
+Four classrooms—pre-K (New Bridge Learning Center), elementary (Trevvett), middle (Quioccasin) and high school (Varina)—model instruction that simultaneously engages students face to face, virtual and hybrid.
+The grant impacts approximately 250 students and teachers.
+The pilot provides rigorous professional training including:

 Camp Promethean: A wide range of courses designed to help instructors best utilize Promethean tools in relevant, cutting-edge ways